Medication Safety Information

 Contact AvataCore (Non-Emergency)

-For non-urgent medication questions or concerns, contact us at [email protected].
+For non-urgent medication questions or concerns, contact us at support@avatacore.com.
 For urgent medical questions, contact your licensed provider through the patient portal.
 Response times are not guaranteed and this channel is not suitable for emergencies.